Juve defender Bonucci contracts coronavirus on Italy duty

-TURIN, Italy (AP) — Juventus and Italy defender Leonardo Bonucci tested positive for the coronavirus on Thursday after returning from international duty.
+TURIN, Italy (AP) — Juventus defender Leonardo Bonucci tested positive for the coronavirus on Thursday after returning from international duty with Italy.

 Bonucci is isolating at his home in Turin, the Italian club said.
 He was tested Thursday morning.